-Members within 3 years of retirement are encouraged to meet with their local RetireReadyTN plan advisor for comprehensive retirement counseling.
-To find your local representative and schedule a one-on-one or group meeting, please visit the Retirement Readiness Education section at RetireReadyTN.gov.
+Members within three years of retirement are encouraged to meet with their local RetireReadyTN plan advisor for comprehensive retirement counseling.
+To find your local representative and schedule a one-on-one or group meeting, please visit the Meet with an Advisor section at RetireReadyTN.gov.